mpeshev/DX-Invoicer/README.md

 DX-Invoicer
 ===========

-DX Invoicer - WordPress Invoicing Plugin
+DX Invoicer - WordPress Invoicing Plugin (still early beta)

 The DX Invoicer plugin is handy for handling invoice for your own company.